larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 55:34
 And in sleep, we are, our sleep is broken up into 90 minute segments.
 55:39
-Early in the night we have more phase one and phase two lighter sleep.
+**Early in the night we have more phase one and phase two lighter sleep.
 And then we go into our deeper phase three and phase four sleep.
 55:45
 And then we return to phase one, two, three, four.
-So all night, you're going through these ultradian rhythms of stage one, two, three, four, 55:52 one, two, three, four, it's repeating.
+So all night, you're going through these ultradian rhythms of stage one, two, three, four, 55:52 one, two, three, four, it's repeating**.
 Most people perhaps know that.
 Maybe they don't.
 55:57
-But you wake up in the morning, these ultradian rhythms continue.
+But **you wake up in the morning, these ultradian rhythms continue.
 And it turns out that we are optimized 56:04 for focus and attention within these 90 minute cycles so that at the beginning of one of these 90 minute cycles 56:10